Fort Hope

-Fort Hope are a British rock band formed in 2013 after the disbandment of electronic rock band My Passion in 2012.
-The band has released three EPs and released their debut mini-album in May 2014, which peaked at 8 on the UK top Rock and Metal albums.
+Fort Hope are a British rock band formed in Hertfordshire, England, in 2013.
+After releasing a series of EPs and the mini album Courage (LAB Records), which charted at number 8 on the UK Rock & Metal Albums Chart, the band issued their debut album through Virgin EMI in 2016 and continue to tour, record and work on new projects.

 History

-Formation and EP releases (2013–2014)
+Formation and initial EP releases (2013)

-The band consists of four former members of the electronic rock band My Passion, the line-up consisting of Jon Gaskin, Simon Rowlands and Jamie Nicholls, who all agreed to stay together and form a new band while Laurence Rene, the former singer of My Passion, did not.
-The band was officially announced on 13 January 2013 along with the release of their first song titled 'Control'.
-The song was aired on BBC Radio a month later.
-In April the band embarked on their first ever tour supporting Fearless Vampire Killers throughout April in the UK.
+The band consists of three former members of the electronic rock band My Passion: Jonathan Gaskin, Simon Rowlands and Jamie Nicholls.
+They announced Fort Hope on 13 January 2013 with the release of their first song titled 'Control'.
+The song was aired on BBC Radio the following month, and in April the band completed their first ever UK tour supporting Fearless Vampire Killers throughout April in the UK.

-The first album release by the band was in the same year when they released their debut EP titled 'The Future's in Our Hearts' and was free to download after it was streamed online in June, also officially releasing the song 'Control' as the EPs official single, of which they also released their first music video for.
+The band’s first release came later that year with their debut EP 'The Future's in Our Hearts', which was made available as a free download after being streamed online in June.
+"Control" was issued as the EP’s official single, accompanied by the band’s first music video.
 In November they released their second EP titled 'Choices'.